t3kt/raytk/docs/_reference/operators/field/index.md

   - moduleName: raytkAbstractions
     name: enhancedWaveField
     status: beta
+    summary: Field that produces different types of values based on wave functions.
   summary: Float or vector fields, which provide values for the requested coordinates.

 ---